 Everybody’s on board with the idea of saving a few dollars here and there, but very few people are prepared to make drastic lifestyle changes in order to do so.
-I understand – who would want to?
+I understand who would want to?

 Next time you use your debit card or write a cheque for something, round up to the next dollar when you’re recording your purchase.
 It will make it feel like you’re spending a little more, and at the end of the month you’ll have more left over than you expect.
 Do it for a few years and you’ll be surprised at the direction your savings account has taken.

-2- Bank with interest
+2. Bank with Interest

 Do you know how much it really costs you to drive your car?
 Petrol is obvious, but you also have to factor in oil changes, maintenance, insurance, and tyre changes.
 If you live in a large city, public transportation is quick, cheap, and easy.
 If not, you can always carpool or ride a bike to work.

 Lots of stores (pharmacies, electronics stores, supermarkets, cinemas, etc) have programs that let you find coupons or specials just for being a member.
 It just takes a few minutes, and you can cash in on little things that may add up.
 Plus if you are sick of all those store cards in your purse taking up room, consider the Store Card App.
 You can scan them all into the app and throw all your cards away.

 How many times have you decided to use paper plates to save on washing the dishes?
 How many times have you thrown food away because nobody ate it?
 Start a compost heap.
 Reuse and recycle items.
 Make your kitchen the greenest place in the house.

-9- Pool your resources
+9. Pool your Resources

 Sometimes you need to get some expensive item, but you know you’ll only ever use it once or twice.
 Go in on the purchase with a friend or family member so that you can both get some use out of it without paying so much.

-10- Trade in your media
+10. Trade in your Media